We will build on our accomplishments during my second term, including:

 Build a new Senior Center that will serve our community for years to come

-We will work together with the Seniors to realize our collective future vision, rooted in an outcomes-based mindset
+We will work together with the Seniors and Summit County to realize our collective future vision, rooted in an outcomes-based mindset

 Progress with Main Street revitalization plans that maintain Park City’s unique character